jhucsf/fall2020/resources/exam1review.md

   </li>
   <li>

-  Write a local loop and the line which calls it in `main` that sums all the values from 0-9, given
+  Write a local loop, and the line which calls it in `main`, that sums all the values from 0-9, given

   `#define N 9`

   </li>